 Our water-driven chemical injector operates without electricity.
 It injects water treatment chemicals (chlorine, for example) into your water stream and is powered by the flow of the water stream itself.

 The injector requires no pre-filtration, no electricity, and no flow switch to start it.
 It's self-priming.
-It injects at a rate of 1 part solution for each 250 parts of household water, so solution mixtures are of necessity weaker than would be normal with an electric metering pump.
-For this reason, it probably isn't a good choice if you're going to inject a highly concentrated chemical — polyphosphate, for example.
+It injects at an adjustable ratio of 1 part solution for each 150 to 500 parts of household water.
+Solutions will be weaker than would be normal with an electric metering pump, so it probably isn't a good choice if you're going to inject a highly concentrated chemical — polyphosphate, for example.

 Maintenance is very easy, since no harsh chemicals pass through the water motor itself.
 The pump itself (the white object at bottom in the picture) is easy to service, easy and inexpensive to replace.
 The water motor comes with a 2-year manufacturer's warranty.
 There is no warranty on the pump itself.

 This injector works well anywhere a low-cost, low-maintenance injection system is needed.
 It's a good choice for chlorine injection for the treatment of iron and/or hydrogen sulfide, or bacteria.
 It's especially good for remote or off-grid locations where electricity isn't easily obtained.
 It can be installed almost anywhere in the water line, but you might not want to install it in your garage our outside your bedroom window because the water pump makes some noise.
 It's quite portable and can be easily installed on a garden hose.
 The water pipe does not even have to be pierced at the point of injection.